bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 ![](./images/image15_39.png "")

-12. Dimension columns should be automatically populated from datasource selected.
+12. Dimension columns should be automatically populated from the Datasource selected.

 ![](./images/image15_40.png "")